Ghana's Asamoah seeks to bury memory of 2010 heartbreak

-Since then the versatile midfielder, nicknamed Kojo, has moved to Italian club Juventus and his superb form this season helped Juve to clinch a third successive Serie A title.
+Since then the versatile midfielder, nicknamed Kojo, has moved to Italian club Juventus and has been in great form this season as Juve pushed for a third successive Serie A title.

 He also played a leading role in helping Ghana qualify for Brazil.
 But he will need to be at his best there - Ghana are in a tough Group G, facing Germany, Portugal and the United States.